UK Gambling Licensing Laws: Why It's a Safer Bet for All

 In terms of safety, the new licensing laws in the UK have helped to make the industry more secure.
 Following numerous legal incidents across the world, the igaming community is often in a state of uncertainty when it comes to the legality of a particular site.

 Fortunately, for UK residents, this is now no longer a problem as any site that is licensed by the UK Gambling Commission (UKGC) is fine to play on.
 Moreover, because the UKGC vets each operator before a license is granted, you can rest assured that every site we recommend is 100% safe.
 Everything from an operator's random number generator, to the way it holds players' funds is checked and then routinely monitored by the UKGC.

-Overall, this means that when you choose one of our recommend UK poker sites, you'll know that your chances of winning are fair and that you bankroll is always protected.
+Overall, this means that when you choose one of our recommend UK poker sites, you'll know that your chances of winning are fair and that your bankroll is always protected.

 Finding Great UK Online Poker Sites

-Our reviewers at CardsChat are also dab hands at the world of online casinos.
+Our reviewers at CardsChat are also dab hands at the world of online casinos, from Texas Hold'em, to Omaha and HORSE, to slots and roulette.
 So if you fancy a break from the poker tables and want to try a game like roulette or craps, look no further than our list of top UK online casino sites.

 If you're still wondering about Internet poker in Great Britain in general, we want to do everything necessary to help you get started on the right foot.
 Below, you will find a collection of the most common questions regarding regulated, legal online poker and the best UK poker sites on the net.
 We'll talk about what UK players can expect in terms of traffic, trust, software, selection, and more.
 Read on for all of the details!